 Health tools help you make wise health decisions or take action to improve your health.
 Decision Points focus on key medical care decisions that are important to many health problems.
-Should I have surgery for spinal stenosis?
+Should I (or my child) have surgery for scoliosis?

 Lumbar Spinal Stenosis - What Happens

 Spinal stenosis usually starts gradually and develops over a long period of time.
 Narrowing of the spinal canal can squeeze and irritate the nerve roots that branch out from the spinal cord, or it can squeeze and irritate the spinal cord itself.